Enrolled agents: Frequently asked questions

 The SEE contains three parts:

 Each part is 3.5 hours long.
-The actual seat time is 4 hours to allow for a tutorial, survey, and one scheduled 15-minute break.
+The actual seat time is 4 hours to allow for a tutorial, survey, and two scheduled 10-minute breaks.

 When studying for the examination, you may wish to refer to the Internal Revenue Code, Treasury Department Circular 230, IRS publications, and IRS tax forms and their accompanying instructions.
 Circular 230, current and prior year versions of IRS publications, forms and instructions are accessible online at IRS.gov.
 You may also wish to search the internet for commercially available materials and preparation courses in preparing to take the SEE.
 The IRS has a list of approved CE providers, some of whom provide SEE test preparation courses.
 The IRS does not make recommendations as to any specific provider.

-Visit Prometric's website for additional information on how to prepare for your exam, including a computer-based test tutorial, a video that describes what to expect on test day, test center regulations, and a "test drive" of the examination.
-Test Drive is free of charge and provides you the full testing experience from scheduling an appointment, arriving at the test center, completing security screening and check-in, and taking a 15-minute practice exam.
-Sample test questions are also available as examples of the types of questions that may appear on the examination.
+Visit PSI's website and the Candidate Information Bulletin, for additional information on how to prepare for your exam.
+Sample test questions are also available on the IRS website as examples of the types of questions that may appear on the examination.
 Being better prepared for the test experience will allow you to perform better the day of your test.

 All references on the examination are to the Internal Revenue Code, forms and publications, as amended through Dec.
-31, 2023.
-Also, unless otherwise stated, all questions relate to the calendar year 2023.
-Questions that contain the term "current year" refer to calendar year 2023.
-In answering questions, candidates should not take into account any legislation or court decisions in effect after Dec.
-31, 2023.
+31, 2025.
+Also, unless otherwise stated, all questions relate to the calendar year 2025.
+Questions that contain the term "current year" refer to calendar year 2025.
+In answering questions, candidates should not take into account any legislation, court decisions, or penalty amounts in effect after Dec.
+31, 2025.

 No, examinations can be taken in any order.